Administrative reports Accordion Closed

 - You may want to bring a change of clothes with you.

-- If you have already changed clothes or feel you need to change clothes before the exam, please bring the clothes worn during the assault to your exam even if they have been washed.
+- If you already have changed clothes or feel you need to change clothes before the exam, please bring the clothes worn during the assault to your exam even if they have been washed.

-- If you have already done any of these actions prior to the exam, it is okay and you may still obtain an exam.
+- If you already have done any of these actions prior to the exam, it is okay and you may still obtain an exam.

 - NACASA can be reached at 928-773-7670